James Harden: College career

-Harden's freshman year, Arizona State was picked to finish ninth in the Pac-10 Conference.
+In Harden's freshman year, Arizona State was picked to finish ninth in the Pac-10 Conference.
 Behind his 17.8 points, 5.3 rebounds and 3.2 assists per game, the Sun Devils went 21–13 (9–9) and finished tied for fifth in the Pac-10.
 They were considered a bubble team for the 2008 NCAA tournament.
 Left out of the tournament, they were selected to the 2008 NIT field and defeated Alabama State and Southern Illinois before falling to defending national champion Florida.

 After his freshman year, Harden was named first-team All-Pac-10 and was named to the conference all-freshman team.
 He was also named first team All-District by the NABC and the USBWA.
 Entering his sophomore year, Harden appeared on many pre-season All-American lists and on the cover of the Sports Illustrated college basketball preview issue.
 He was named to the Wooden Award preseason watch list.
 On November 30, 2008, Harden scored a career-high 40 points in an 88–58 victory over UTEP.

 Harden finished his sophomore campaign with averages of 20.1 points, 5.6 rebounds, and 4.2 assists.
 He was named to the 2009 All-Pac 10 Tournament Team following Arizona State's defeat by USC at the Staples Center.
 Following the conference season, Harden was named the Pacific-10 Conference's Player of the Year.
 He was also named a consensus All-American.
 After the conclusion of the season (a second-round NCAA tournament loss to Syracuse), Harden declared for the 2009 NBA draft.
 He employed Rob Pelinka as his agent.